 Her service extends to leadership in numerous community organizations including the Junior League, Alpha Delta Pi Alumni, National Rifle Association, and Women in Networking in Central Arkansas to name a few.

-In June 2020 she announced she will run for governor of Arkansas in 2022.
+She is running for lieutenant governor of Arkansas in 2022.

 Education: The University of Arkansas at Fayetteville, and the William H. Bowen School of Law at the University of Arkansas at Little Rock.